fylgja/site/src/features/darkmode.md

 ---
-title: "Darkmode"
+title: "Dark mode"
-description: "Fylgja does not ship with darkmode styles by default.
+description: "Fylgja does not ship with dark mode styles by default.
 Since we don't force a specific color pallet for your use."
 ---

-Fylgja does not ship with darkmode styles by default.
+Fylgja does not ship with dark mode styles by default.
 Since we don't force a specific color pallet for your use.

-But the foundation for each component is made in a flexable way.
+But the foundation for each component is made in a flexible way.
-So you can change it via the CSS variables or the Sass variables.
+So you can change it via the CSS variables or the SCSS variables.

-By just setting these Sass vars in the `@fylgja/theme`.
+By just setting these SCSS variables in the `@fylgja/theme`.
 All component styles are dark.

 ```scss